Asymptotic quantization of exponential random graphs: Background

 \begin{lemma} \begin{enumerate} \item $R = \mathrm{cl} \big( \left\{ (t(G_n), G_n \in \mathcal{G}_n, n=1,2,\ldots \right\} \big).$ \item The extreme points of $P$ are the points $ \{ v_k, k=0,1,\ldots\}$ and the point $(1,1) = \lim_{k \rightarrow \infty} v_k$. \end{enumerate} \end{lemma}

 The first result of Lemma \ref{lem:P} indicates that the set of edge and triangle homomorphism densities of all finite graphs is dense in $R$.
 The second result implies that the boundary of $P$ consists of infinitely many segments with endpoints $v_k$, for $k=0,1,\ldots$, as well as the line segment joining $v_0 = (0,0)$ and $(1,1) = \lim_{k \rightarrow \infty} v_k$.
-In particular, $P$ is not a polyhedral set.

 For $k=0,1,\ldots$, let $L_k$ be the segment joining the adjacent vertices $v_k$ and $v_{k+1}$, and $L_{-1}$ the segment joining $v_0$ and the point $(1,1)$.
 Each such $L_k$ is an exposed face of $P$ of maximal dimension $1$, i.e., a facet.
 Notice that the length of the segment $L_k$ decreases monotonically to zero as $k$ gets larger.
 For any $k>0$, the slope of the line passing through $L_k$ is